2. Installation¶

 We recommend SQLite Studio as an SQLite database GUI.

 We have implemented various tools to help you build your database.
-See the Database Structure section of the documentation for more information.
+See the Building the Database section of the documentation for more information.